-You’ve just landed in a new country, you’re excited for all the adventures ahead but you have one major to-do to cross off your list: Accommodation.
+You are excited for all the adventures ahead on your international study journey but you have one major to-do to cross off your list: Accommodation.

 Study abroad students have their fair share of options when it comes to housing.
 Some choose to stay on campus in a dorm room, others choose to take advantage of home stays and then there are those that go looking for their very own apartment.

 With a new country, a new language and a completely new environment to factor into the equation apartment hunting abroad can be particularly intimidating.
 So what are the top tips for finding the right apartment while you’re overseas?
 Let’s take a look.

 What can you afford to spend on rent each month?